Q: How far is it?

 A: Fill in the 'Register Your Interest' form on the homepage.

-We'll then email you confirming your preferred date and send over a Booking Form, Medical Form & Qualifying Swim Form.
+We'll then email you confirming your preferred date and send over a Booking Form, Medical Form & Self-Assessment Swim Form.